 My Daily Wellness Tracker

 I created my daily wellness tracker not only to hold me accountable, but to really become aware of how I live my life.
 There’s something about putting things on paper that make it more permanent and real in our eyes.
 You can tell yourself you skipped the gym for a week straight but never really feel the weight of the time you lost until its on paper.
 Same goes for your mental health, if you write down that you had a bad day and your mood was awful for a week straight, you take notice and start to question yourself.
 Do you want to spend another week in this mood?
 Why are you in this mood?
 Keeping track helps.

 Take Control of Your Life

 It is my hope that with this sheet you can start taking control of your life.
 I know I did.
 It took me a while to get used to it, and granted, it does feel tedious sometimes, but keeping track holds me accountable for my choices.
 I am way more mindful and think twice before I revert to my old ways because I have to write it down.
 I have to record that bad choice, or the good one.
 It’s totally psychological.

 Believe me, I know that you probably feel like you have no time to keep track, add yet another thing to your endless to-do list… but it takes minutes.
-Keep the worksheet by your desk and just make notes thought the day.
-There’s probably an app for this somewhere, but being on your phone is distracting, so I think having the physical sheet there is way better.
-I’ve been using this daily tracker for 3 weeks now and I am way more intentional with my health choices because the OCD in me wants my sheet to look perfect haha.
+Keep a piece of paper by your desk and just make notes thought the day.
+There’s probably an app for this somewhere, but being on your phone is distracting, so I think having a physical sheet is way better.
+I’ve been doing this for 3 weeks now and I am way more intentional with my health choices because the OCD in me wants my sheet to look perfect haha.

 What do you think about tracking your wellness?
 Is it something you think will help make your life easier and better?
 Let me know in the comments!